Chapter 19: Underwater journey

 “No!
 I give!
 Sharpedo, return!” the sailor said and recalled Sharpedo.
 “That Gyarados of yours is a true monster.
 It’ll come in handy at the Aqua gym – that’s where you’re heading, I suppose?”

 “Marge – the leader – is very tough.
 You’ll need quite some pokémon to beat her,” the sailor then said and walked off.

 Mark put on his H2Oxy and dived into the water.
 Good news: The H2Oxy worked.
 Bad news: He should have taken the Sharpedo ward because the smell of Gyarados’ blood had attracted a whole lot of them.

-Mark quickly sent Gyarados out to ward them off.
+Mark quickly sent out Gyarados to ward them off.
 Gyarados shot at the Sharpedos and they spread like a lighting.
-He followed one and, to Mark’s disgust, caught it.
-When Gyarados saw him, he gave him a “what, do you have any idea how long it’s been since I last had a decent meal?” look, then made an attempt to rip a chunk of meat out of its prey.
-Mark turned and kept going, knowing Gyarados would catch up with him and it was probably an unpleasand sight to watch a Gyarados tear a Sharpedo to pieces.
+Gyarados followed one and, to Mark’s disgust, caught it.
+When Gyarados saw him, it gave him a “what, do you have any idea how long it’s been since I last had a decent meal?” look, then made an attempt to rip a chunk of meat out of its prey.
+Mark turned and kept going, knowing Gyarados would catch up with him.

 Mark eyed a moving rock.
 It looked odd, like it was swimming.

 Then he realized it wasn’t a rock; it was a Relicanth.

 “Wow!
 They are so incredibly rare!
 I have to catch it!”
 Mark thought and reached for a pokéball.
 He had already drawn Charmeleon’s out when he remembered he was underwater.
 He’d have to wait for Gyarados.

 Like he thought, Gyarados caught up with him.
 Mark had been following the Relicanth for quite some time, but when it finally came, things could start happening.